-On the eve of the Martin Luther King Day holiday, the president of the United States announces, emphatically, that you can’t find anyone less racist than he is.
+On the eve of the Martin Luther King Day holiday last year, the president of the United States announces, emphatically, that you can’t find anyone less racist than he is.
 If you’re suspicious of such proclamations, perhaps it’s just that you’ve learned to distrust people who laud their own honesty, their color-blindness, their respect for women, or concern for the poor.
 Like the salesman who claims the nickname, “Honest,” Donald Trump has never succeeded in fooling most people, just enough to sell the next condo or secure the next loan.
 Then some large number of elected officials and voters who knew better chose to look the other way, and Trump won the 2016 election.

 The office of the presidency, however, starts with obligations to all Americans, and it doesn’t end there.
 Trump is hardly the first US president to harbor racist thoughts or sentiments, but he’s displayed less worry about revealing them to large audiences, often through words, and consistently through deeds.